tenzir/tenzir/rfc/001-composable-pipelines/README.md

 ### Synopsis

-The core of this proposal introduces pipeline operators as function with input and output types.
+The core of this proposal introduces pipeline operators as functions with input and output types.
 The following overview introduces the pipeline building blocks used throughout this proposal.